Chin Christian Institute of Theology: History

 Baptist Mission Secretary, E E Sowards, was much concerned for the upgrading of the school into a high school level.
-And the school was moved from Hakha to Falam, the District Headquarters, in 1959.
+The school was moved from Hakha to Falam, the District Headquarters, in 1959.

-Those years testified the fact that theological education work was mobile, shared for management through qualified leaders, regardless of geographical distance.

-Principal David Van Bik proposed to change the name to Zomi Baptist Theological School, and it was adopted, 1960.
-The school was renamed Zomi Baptist Theological Seminary as proposed by Principal Simon Pau Khan En, in 1974.
-The year saw offering of the Diploma Course.
-The name Zomi Theological College was proposed by principal Chum Awi and adopted in 1983.
+In 1960, Principal David Van Bik changed the name to Zomi Baptist Theological School.
+It was again renamed to Zomi Baptist Theological Seminary in 1974 and to Zomi Theological College in 1983.
 The year started the B Th degree program.
 The college was affiliated to the Burma now Myanmar Institute of Theology, Insein, from 1983 to 1991.
 Thus the B Th degree was conferred by the BIT for three times: 1988, 1990, 1991.

 The college was accepted as a member institute of the Association for Theological Education in South East Asia, ATESEA, in 1982.
-Every four-year visit of the ATESEA Accreditation Commission has made good report upon our degree programs and even our projects.
-The ZTC BTh was accredited by the ATESEA in 1991.Upon the proposal of the principal Rev. Dr. Law Ha Ling, with the approval of Officers Council and executive committee of Zomi Baptist Convention respectively, the school was renamed Chin Christian Institute of Theology in March 2013 at the 21st General Meeting of ZBC.
+The ZTC BTh was accredited by the ATESEA in 1991.
+In March 2013, the school was renamed Chin Christian Institute of Theology in March 2013.

-Since opened, the CCIT has produced Christian ministers and community leaders for 851 in number: certificate and diploma 243; B Th 445; BRE 100; B.Min.
-26; MMiss 20; M.Div.
-34. The CCIT have had a Th.B. joint-program with four sister schools: Chin Christian College in Hakha, Tedim Theological College, Tedim, and Bethel Theological Seminary, Tahan, Union Theological Seminary, UTC, Matupi.
+Since opened, the CCIT has produced 851 Christian ministers and community leaders.
+The CCIT have had a Th.B. joint-program with four sister schools: Chin Christian College in Hakha, Tedim Theological College, Tedim, and Bethel Theological Seminary, Tahan, Union Theological Seminary, UTC, Matupi.
 Those ones were already accredited by the ATESEA in 2000, 2004.